-Karumba is a town in the Gulf Country region of Queensland, Australia, and 71km by road from Normanton.
+Karumba is 71km by road from Normanton.
 At the 2006 census, Karumba had a population of 518.
 The town is sited at the mouth of the Norman River, and enjoys the distinction of being the only town along the southern Gulf of Carpentaria that is within sight of the Gulf itself (the Gulf's extensive tidal flats prohibits settlement elsewhere along its shore).
 As such, the town's economy revolves largely around fishing.
 The Karumba port services the Century Zinc Mine (scheduled to close in 2016) and the live cattle export trade as well as the fishing industry.